© Copyright Carter McNamara, MBA, PhD

 These “P and L” statements depict the status of your overall profits.
-These statements include much money you’ve earned (your revenue) and subtract how much you’ve spent (your expenses), resulting in how much you’ve made money (your profits) or lost money (your deficits).
+These statements include how much money you’ve earned (your revenue) and subtract how much you’ve spent (your expenses), resulting in how much you’ve made money (your profits) or lost money (your deficits).
 Basically, the statement includes total sales minus total expenses.
 It presents the nature of your overall profit and loss over a period of time.
-Therefore, the Income Statement gives you a sense for how well the business is operating.
+Therefore, the Income Statement gives you a sense of how well the business is operating.

 Whereas the P and L statement depicts the overall status of your profits (or deficits) by looking at income and expenses over a period of time, the balance sheet depicts the overall status of your finances at a fixed point in time.
 It totals your all your assets and subtracts all your liabilities to compute your overall net worth (or net loss).
-This statement are referenced particularly when buying or selling a business, or applying for funding.
+This statement is referenced particularly when buying or selling a business, or applying for funding.
 Here are several perspectives.

 Analysis also includes balance sheet analysis and income statement analysis.
-There are some techniques and tools to help in financial analysis, for example, profit analysis, break-even analysis and ratios analysis that can substantially help to simplify and streamline financial analysis.
+There are some techniques and tools to help in financial analysis, for example, profit analysis, break-even analysis, and ratios analysis that can substantially help to simplify and streamline financial analysis.

 - Calculating Profitability Ratios (scroll down)

 - Cost-Volume-Profit Analysis

 - Calculate Cash Flow Ratios When Doing Financial Analysis